status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 2. Running stateless executor nodes in deployments of headless servers

-## Milestone: Ongoing Improvements in Sharding
+## Ongoing Improvements in Sharding

 ### August - December 2019